-- Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Ensure that applicants for teaching posts are not subject to a prohibition order - Academies, independent schools and free schools check that applicants for management positions are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school. - Maintained schools check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
+- Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Undertake an online search for all shortlisted candidates to identify any incidents or issues that are publicly available online which might require further exploration with the applicant during interview. - Ensure that applicants for teaching posts are not subject to a prohibition order - Academies, independent schools and free schools check that applicants for management positions are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school. - Maintained schools check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
 Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college.